SumoLogic/terraform-provider-sumologic/README.md

 To run a specific acceptance test, run `go test -v ./sumologic  -run YourSpecificTestName`

 *Note:*
 - Acceptance tests *create real resources*, and often cost money to run.
 The environment variables `SUMOLOGIC_ACCESSID`, `SUMOLOGIC_ACCESSKEY`, `SUMOLOGIC_ENVIRONMENT` / `SUMOLOGIC_BASE_URL`,  and `TF_ACC` must also be set for acceptance tests to work properly.
-  - For example, you can generate a personal access key from your environment.
+You can generate a personal access key from your environment.
 Once your test runs, you are then capable of viewing the real resources created by Terraform in the UI.
      ```sh
      $ export SUMOLOGIC_ACCESSID="yourAccessID"
      $ export SUMOLOGIC_ACCESSKEY="yourAccessKey"